guybedford/chomp/README.md

 Chomp [caches tasks](./docs/task.md#task-caching) based on task dependencies like other tasks or updated files.
 You don't have to worry about it!

-> \*Chomp works for monrepos but it's achitectured for ease of use and not getting in the way first.
+> \*Chomp works for monrepos but it's architected for ease of use and not getting in the way first.

 ## Install